-"Lights 1": Visibility of sources of light from within Landscape Character Areas 2 & 3 (i.e.; within the Urban Development Edge , and within the Joostenberg Vlakte Cultural landscape ).
-Construction phase/s Operational phase Before Mitigation After Mitigation Before Mitigation After Mitigation Low (18) negative Very Low (10) negative Medium (36) negative Medium (33) negative The impact will have a minor influence on the proposed development and/or environment.
+"Lights 1": Visibility of sources of light from within Landscape Character Areas 2 & 3 (i.e.; within the Urban Development Edge , and within the Joostenberg Vlakte Cultural landscape).
+Construction on phase/s Operational phase Before Mitigation After Mitigation Before Mitigation After Mitigation Low (27) negative Low (18) negative Medium (48) negative Medium (48) negative The impact will have a minor influence on the proposed development and/or environment.
 These impacts require some attention to modification of the project design where possible, or alternative mitigation.
 I.e.; The impact has an influence, but the impact can be mitigated.
-The impact does/should not have a direct influence on the decision to develop the area.
-Very low magnitude with any combination of extent and duration except regional and long term.
+The impact will have a minor influence on the proposed development and/or environment.
+These impacts require some attention to modification of the project design where possible, or alternative mitigation.
+I.e.; The impact has an influence, but the impact can be mitigated.
 The impact will have a moderate influence on the proposed development and/or environment.
-The impact can be ameliorated by a modification in the project design or implementation of effective mitigation measures.
+The impact cannot be ameliorated meaningfully by a modification in the project design or implementation of effective mitigation measures: there is limited discretion in terms of the choice, design and use of light in terms of